thauptmann/3D-ResNet-Builder-for-Keras/README.md

 ## Demo
 For testing purpose I chose the Ucf101 dataset [3].
 It contains around 13.000 videos with 101 labels of different actions.

-**But caution** this will download approximately 6.5G iB and will run for a long time, even with a GPU.
+**But caution** this will download approximately 6.5 GiB and will run for a long time, even with a GPU.
 Without it, it  will probably crash.
 (Unfortunately I have not found a smaller and easier example dataset.
 I am open for advices.)